What are cookies?

 Authored by a Symantec employee

-Mention “cookies,” and most people expect a treat to appear.
-When talking about computers, however, cookies aren’t what’s on the dessert menu.
+Mention “cookies” and most people expect a chocolate chip treat to appear.
+When talking about computers, however, cookies aren’t on the dropdown menu.
 In fact, they’re not even physical objects.
-Yet they do a great deal of the work that makes it possible for you to browse the Internet — and they can cause trouble if you don’t know how to manage them.
+Yet they do a great deal of the work that makes it more convenient for you to browse the Internet — and they can be troublesome if you don’t know how to clear or delete cookies.

-A computer “cookie” is more formally known as an HTTP cookie, a web cookie, an Internet cookie, or a browser cookie.
-The name is a shorter version of “magic cookie,” which is a term for a packet of data that a computer receives, then sends back without changing or altering it.
+A computer “cookie” is more formally known as an HTTP cookie, a web cookie, an Internet cookie or a browser cookie.
+The name is a shorter version of “magic cookie,” which is a term for a packet of data that a computer receives and then sends back without changing or altering it.